drivet/website/content/posts/2020/typescript-enums.md

 The objection is more philosophical than anything else, I suppose.
 The fundamental design strategy behind TypeScript is to re-use to JavaScript concepts wherever possible.
-Constructs like imports, classes, Arrays, Maps, Sets will all be perfectly familar to any ES6 developer - because they are the exact same constructs.
+Constructs like imports, classes, Arrays, Maps, Sets will all be perfectly familiar to any ES6 developer - because they are the exact same constructs.

 Enums, on the other hand, do not explicitly exist in any version of